Food cooked at home and offered for sale through the tuckshop needs to be consistent with the Green and Amber categories of Smart Choices.

 As food is being prepared at home and not part of a commercial business, it is not an expectation that home cooked food is nutritionally analysed.

 To ensure that foods are consistent with Smart Choices schools can:

 - provide suggestions to parents/caregivers of the types of products they wish to sell in the tuckshop

 - include products that fall into the Green category in the list of suggestions (eg. scones, fruit salad)

-- serve home cooked products such as cakes and slices in small serve sizes
+- serve home cooked products such as cakes and slices in small serving sizes

 - serve home cooked products without adding extras such as jam, cream or ice-cream